Newsletter

 “The cartoon plays on classic anti-Semitic tropes about Jews covertly controlling events, in this case the decision to launch the war in Iran, and using financial exploitation to do so,” wrote The Washington Free Beacon‘s Alana Goodman, who first covered the story.

-The cartoon was published on Politico‘s “cartoon carousel,” a weekly compilation of cartoons representing a wide variety of opinions, its website said.
+The cartoon was published on Politico‘s “cartoon carousel,” a weekly compilation of cartoons representing a wide variety of opinions, according to its website.

 Sean Delonas, a former New York Post cartoonist, created the image.
 He declined the Free Beacon‘s request for comment, saying that he “charge[s] $500 for a 1/2 hour interview and $750 for a full hour.”